-Our efforts to enhance the EL program continued this year, with the expansion of virtual designated English Language Development classes using Language Tree Live and Brainpop EL.
+Despite having a small EL population, our efforts to enhance the EL program continued this year, with the expansion of virtual designated English Language Development classes using Language Tree Live and Brainpop EL.
 Our EL population continues to grow, and with that the focus of EL support.
 Students were provided the opportunity to participate in comprehensive integrated ELA/ELD classes and designated ELD support.
 This was complemented by small group tutoring sessions, one-on-one support through personalized educational plans, focused attention on ELPAC preparation, and a sustained commitment to an EL-designated curriculum.
 While we await the latest ELPAC scores to fully measure the impact of these initiatives, it's important to note the introduction of a significant number of students in the spring, which extended ELPAC administration through the end of the school year.

-Through our comprehensive approach, which combined meticulous data analysis with robust community engagement, we sought to foster an educational environment that is not only inclusive and responsive but also anticipatory of the varied needs of our students.
-The ultimate impact of the detailed plan and its execution remains to be seen.
-Given the fluctuation of our assessment scores at the local level, including a steady decline on our local assessment in grades 9-12, we recognize the need for adjustments.
-Our latest local assessment data does indicate growth in English Language Arts, demonstrating the effectiveness of the instructional practices implemented in year 3.
-Additionally, this data maintains a performance level that far exceeds the K-8 state average by over 13% in Math and 15% in English Language Arts.
+Through these targeted actions, grounded in thorough data analysis and community engagement, we aimed to create a more inclusive, effective educational environment that not only addresses but anticipates the diverse needs of our student population.
+The ultimate impact of the detailed plan and its execution on meeting all metrics remains to be seen.
+Given the fluctuation of our assessment scores at both the local and state levels, we recognize the need for adjustments.
+Our latest local assessment data does indicate a 6% growth in math, demonstrating the effectiveness of 9-12th grade instructional practices implemented in year 3.
+Additionally, this data maintains a performance level that exceeds the K-8 state average by over 13% in Math and 15% in English Language Arts.
+Factors such as increases in enrollment may have also influenced these outcomes.
+Last year at Sage Oak, we experienced notable changes: Our enrollment increased by 9%, with the socioeconomically disadvantaged group growing by 525 students to 42%.
+The students with disabilities cohort expanded to 13% of our population.
+Additionally, our English Learner group doubled, increasing from 48 to 95 students, a 2% rise.
+These students, particularly those from socioeconomically disadvantaged backgrounds, students with disabilities, and English Learners, often need additional time and resources to bridge educational gaps from their varied backgrounds.

-Sage Oak experienced a notable increase in our CAASPP scores, with more students meeting or exceeding grade-level standards.
-We are optimistically looking forward to our year 3 results to confirm a trend of positive achievement.